open-policy-agent/opa/docs/content/cli.md

 The format of the output is not defined specifically; whatever this tool outputs is considered correct format (with the exception of bugs).

-If the '-w' option is supplied, the 'fmt' command with overwrite the source file instead of printing to stdout.
+If the '-w' option is supplied, the 'fmt' command will overwrite the source file instead of printing to stdout.

 If the '-d' option is supplied, the 'fmt' command will output a diff between the